3and4/Leither/doc/GongShi-en.md

 **Node Group**
 One group is a sub-tree that can hold up to 256 nodes, with max height of 64.
 The max storage space of one group is 10KB.
 **Sub-Database**
-Every 256 node groups or less can be stored in one sub-database.
-One sub-database requires a maximum of 2.5MB of space to store 65536 node accounts.
+One sub-database can hold up to 256 node groups and requires a maximum of 2.5MB to store that 65536 node accounts.
 **Miner's bookkeeping database**
-In one node (user) database, if there are more than 256 node groups, system will splits some data to other nodes.
+If there are more than 256 node groups in database on one node(user), system will splits some data to other nodes.
 A bookkeeper can store max 256 sub-databases, 16,777,216 node accounts, which requires 640MB space.
 **Account summary information**
 The topmost node group records general ledger status, including account information of the topmost 256 branches, such as synopses and account balance.
 The size of all these information is less than 10KB.
 It must be synced to every online node in the system.
-A normal user only need to know the general status and information of its own branch.
+A normal user only need to know the general network status and information of its own branch.

 **Quantitative Analysis**
 Usee BTC as reference, currently there are about 30 million accounts and the average number of transactions is 6.67 per second.